-This is my list for the 7 best multi-effects processor pedals.
+This article is my definitive list for the seven best multi-effects processor pedals.
 This list will take into account several different situations of use.
-I will review these items based on their functionality both in a studio or in a live situation.
-Each of these units I have either extensively tested, used live, or had a hands-on interaction with.
+I will review these items based on their functionality both in a studio or in a live case.
+I have used each of these pedals on this list and reviewed them on my YouTube channel.
 Each of these 7 Multi-effects guitar processor pedals has its pros and cons for various reasons.

 What is a Multi-Effects Guitar Processor Pedal?

 A Multi-effects pedal processor is an all in one device that incorporates many effects in one unit.
 These can be in the form of a CPU driven effects pedal or in something that can appear more analog in design but with a digital brain.

 The 7 Best Multi-Effects Guitar processor pedals I have chosen for this list all fall into this explanation above.